roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 05Page 4

+===

- 05Page 4 ****** The Hard Body's Continuing Education Ch.
-05 ****** bydlsloan© "Damn, she's sucking so hard," AJ said.
+"Damn, she's sucking so hard," AJ said.
 "I'm afraid I'll drown her."
 But he didn't let that stop him as he fired his own weeks-old load into her, the salty, gooey load coating her tongue and gums as she slowly swallowed it all.

  Given more time to react differently, Cori might have stopped them before things went this far, but Ponytail had cum before she could think.
 Then, the only choice seemed to be to do the job right.
 Swallow so as to leave no mess and let the guys get away scott free if that's the way Victor chose to handle it.